datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 What do these commands do?
 See the [velvet website here.](https://www.ebi.ac.uk/~zerbino/velvet/)

-If you understand the script and have changed the groupnumber, press `ctrl-x`, then save the file and __submit it to the queue__ with the ëqsubí command as follows.
+If you understand the script and have changed the groupnumber, press `ctrl-x`, then save the file and __submit it to the queue__ with the ‚Äòqsub‚Äô command as follows.
 ```
 $ qsub velvetk31.pbs
 ```